cassianogatto/SCAN_R_4.5.2/README.md

 The folder <strong>example</strong> brings a small sample of New World Primate distributions to practice and build your first Chorotypes!

 ### Perspectives...
 We are applying the method to the analysis of endemic patterns of South American Birds and Primates (with collaborators).
-SCAN is super intuitive, allows the gattering of tons of insights about species distributions, and now is fully converted to a standard network analysis (in R).
+SCAN is super intuitive, allows the gattering of new insights about species distributions, and now is fully converted to a standard network analysis (in R).
 Many network tools and concepts can now be integrated to biogeographical analysis.

 The **paper** with concepts is [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0245818)